lizmat/articles/5to6-classes.md

     $point->x(314);

-Then there is the way that is used a lot, but which depends on the implementation of the object.
-Since the object in Perl 5 is usually just a a hash reference with benefits, one *can* use the object as a hash reference if one wants to break the encapsulation of the object:
+Then there is the way that is used a lot, but which depends on the implementation detail of how objects are implemented in Perl 5.
+Since an object in Perl 5 is usually just a hash reference with benefits, one *can* use the object as a hash reference and directly access keys in the underlying hash.
+But this breaks the encapsulation of the object, and bypasses any additional checks that a mutator may do:

     # Perl 5
     my $point = Point->new( x => 42, y => 666 );
-    $point->{x} = 314;  # change x to 314, dirty but fast
+    $point->{x} = 314;  # change x to 314 unconditionally: dirty but fast

 And then there is an "official" way of creating accessors that can also be used as mutators using